beaujeant/beaujeant.github.io/AppSec101/memory.md

 * __Entry Point__: The address where the start once the application is loaded in memory
 * __Import table__: Most applications rely on functions located in different _libraries_ (i.e. collection of pre-compiled functions).
 So for instance, when using `printf`, the code of the function is not in the program itself but in the library `libc.so` (in Linux).
 When the application is run, the startup routine load all of the libraries that the application uses and map them into memory.
 This can be done thanks to the list of libraries (and function) from the _import table_.

-> Note: Program can be compiled with static library or dynamic/shared library.
+> __Note__: Program can be compiled with static library or dynamic/shared library.
 Shared library means the code of imported functions reside in different libraries/files (as we seen with the _import table_).
 Whilst static library means the actual code of imported functions is copied in the program itself so that the program doesn't relies on different libraries/files (the _import table_ is thus empty). [[4](https://medium.com/@StueyGK/static-libraries-vs-dynamic-libraries-af78f0b5f1e4)]

 Once you run an application, the operating system will first allocated some space in memory to load the application.
 Since we are working with 32-bit computer, the program can only access address in memory that fit within 32 bits (due to the design of the CPU [[5](https://www.brianmadden.com/opinion/The-4GB-Windows-Memory-Limit-What-does-it-really-mean)]), i.e. between `00000000000000000000000000000000` (0) and `11111111111111111111111111111111` (4,294,967,295).
 So by default, whenever you run an application, the operating system allocate 4GB (4,294,967,295) of _virtual memory_ for that application.
 It is important to understand the concept of virtual memory.
 The Operating System won't be able to allocate 4GB in RAM for each application.
 First of all because most of computer won't have enough memory to run more than 3 applications (including the OS) at the same time, but also because some data should be shared across all applications.
 So _virtual memory_ is rather an abstraction of the actual memory (RAM) where the data is actually stored in non-consecutive areas of the memory and storage.
 This is a huge advantage for application so that they don't have to take into consideration how to distribute the data across the RAM and keep track where is what.
 Instead the application sees one unique continuous block of memory and let the operating system deal with the translation to the actual location of the data in RAM.